 Professionals who are not enrolled in the Executive Master can take short courses to deepen their expertise in a specific issue and receive a certificate for this.

 This enables participants to draw on the comprehensive expertise of the Law Faculty, meet key experts and practitioners and interact with other professionals attending the Executive Master.

-Executive Master/Master of Advanced Studies (MAS) (60 ECTS credits, equivalent to an LLM), awarded by the University of Geneva and the Graduate Institute of International and Development Studies.
+Executive Master/Master of Advanced Studies (MAS) (60 ECTS credits), awarded by the University of Geneva and the Graduate Institute of International and Development Studies.